For every 1000 signatures, NationofChange will send a letter to the Trump Administration, demanding they take real action to end whaling in Japan.

-[Update: We are sending the first letter to the Obama Administration with 1,000+ of your signatures.
+[Update: We are sending the first letter to the Trump Administration with 1,000+ of your signatures.
 We will continue to send letters every 1,000 signatures.
 Thank you!]

 In 2014 the International Court of Justice (ICJ) ruled that Japan’s Southern Ocean whaling was illegal.
 But the government of Japan continues to kill hundreds of whales each year.
 This is a direct violation of the ruling, which stated that the country could not continue whaling until it could prove it was for scientific purposes.
 The new plan for whaling in the Southern Ocean will kill almost 4,000 minke whales over 12 years, for ‘scientific’ purposes.

 Japan's scientific whaling program is widely recognized as a cover for its ongoing commercial whaling operation.
 Additionally, a new study shows that countries that participate in lethal scientific whaling do not produce superior scientific research.

 Japan has already killed 333 minke whales in the Antarctic during its 2015-2016 whaling season – including more than 200 pregnant females – as part of this year’s Antarctic whale hunt, according to the country’s Institute for Cetacean Research.

 The National Atmospheric and Oceanic Administration fear the population of minke whales may be smaller than current estimates owing to surges in modern whaling from countries such as Japan, and that the reason for the population being currently stable is due to the hunting of other whale populations, which has created less competition for food sources.